 5. In case you decide to sell, for example, one of your trademarks filed through WIPO in some of the countries, you will have to convert it to a local mark first which is an expensive and complex procedure

-In summary, despite the apparent simplicity of the process and attractive prices, try not to be blinded by the pros of Madrid protocol as registration through WIPO might cause issues in the future in view of the list of disadvantages that should not be underestimated.
+In summary, despite the apparent simplicity of the process and attractive prices, try not to be blinded by the pros of the Madrid protocol, as registration through WIPO might cause issues in the future in view of the list of disadvantages that should not be underestimated.

-Our company has extensive experience in trademark registration via both the national procedure and Madrid protocol and we will be happy to guide you through the whole process of registration regardless of the way you chose.
+Our company has extensive experience in trademark registration via both the national procedure and Madrid protocol, and we will be happy to guide you through the whole process of registration regardless of the way you choose.